V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 ## Overview

 This is the 1000ft (304m) overview.
-We will explore each in detail within the sections that follow.
+We will explore each in more detail within the sections that follow.

 There are 4 components to the workflow and associated software as follows: